aeternity/ae_mdw/README.md

-GET /v2/deltastats                       - returns statistics for generations from tip of the chain GET /v2/totalstats                       - returns aggregated statistics for generations from tip of the chain
+GET /v2/deltastats                       - returns statistics for generations from tip of the chain GET /v2/totalstats                       - returns aggregated statistics for generations from tip of the chain GET /v2/minerstats                       - returns total rewards for each miner

 GET /v2/status                           - returns middleware status
 ```